eejlny/SGRACEx1/README.md

 To enable the attention engine set GAT_ENABLE to 1
 #define GAT_ENABLE 1 //implement support for GAT

-Now go to the hardware directory and perform simulation, C synthesis (optional cosimulation check the script cosim command) with this command:
+Now go to the hardware directory and v1 or v2 versions and perform simulation, C synthesis (optional cosimulation check the script cosim command) with this command:

 **vitis_hls -f ./script.tcl**